Razor Burn? How to Avoid It, How to Treat It

 What is a Razor Burn?

-You can describe it in many ways, but the definition is “skin irritation.”
-When shaving goes wrong, you’re likely to form itchy red bumps, overall redness and inflammation, and that burning, hot sensation that makes putting on clothes just torturous.
-Some people call it a “rash” rather than a burn, but either way, it’s a sign that you somehow damaged your skin when shaving.
+You can describe it in many ways, but the definition is temporary “skin irritation.”
+When shaving goes wrong, you’re likely to form itchy red bumps, overall temporary redness and inflammation, and that burning, hot sensation that makes putting on clothes just torturous.
+Some people call it a “rash” rather than a burn, but either way, it’s a sign that you somehow agitated your skin when shaving.

-What causes the damage?
+What causes this?
 It can be a number of things, but some of the more common culprits are a dull razor, too much pressure, shaving too fast, failing to use a gel or lotion, or incorrect preparation of the skin.

 How to Shave Safely